Please tell us what your question is about

 There are a few exceptional circumstances where we may provide additional fence panels.
 Click below for more information around this topic.Garden & Fencing

-Please be advised that we can only attend to mice and rats that are inside the property.
-If you see mice or rats outside your property, please call Manchester City Council's Environmental Team on 0161 954 9000.
+*Please be advised that we can only attend to rats that are inside the property.
+If you see rats outside of your home, please call Manchester City Council's Environment Team on 0161 954 9000.

-Also, please note that we will only attend to wasps if they are blocking the only entrance to the property.
-We will not attend if your entrance is unaffected by the wasps, or if you have alternative access to your property.
+**Please note that we will only attend to wasps if they are blocking the entrance to your property.
+We will not attend if your entrance is unaffected or you have an alternative entrance to your property.

 We do not provide pest control services for the following:

 - Ants (in your property or garden)